themeum/tutor/readme.txt

 New: Filter hook to modify sub nav menu of settings page in frontend dashboard.
 New: Assignment evaluation status column in the frontend dashboard.
 New: You can now enable or disable specific course filter options.
-Update: Show 'Continue Course' instead of 'Add to Cart' if already purchased on the course archive page.
+Update: Show 'Continue Course' instead of 'Add to Cart' (if already purchased) on the course archive page
-Update: Added 'course_filter' and 'column_per_row' in 'tutor_course' shortcode
+Update: Added 'course_filter' and 'column_per_row' attributes in 'tutor_course' shortcode
-Update: Withdrawal page design update.
+Update: Withdrawal page design improvement
 Fix: Course URL not showing after course completion in BuddyPress post.
 Fix: Compatibility issue with Divi Builder.